Air Fryer Green Beans

 • Flour – Flour will lightly coat the green beans and give the egg something to stick to

 • Seasonings – Salt, pepper, and paprika are really all you need to season the breadcrumbs.
-If you are looking for even more flavor you can add parmesan cheese, garlic powder, chili powder, or any other spices you prefer.
+If you are looking for even more flavor you can add parmesan cheese, garlic powder, chili powder, onion powder, black pepper, or any other herbs or spices you prefer.

 Ingredients to make air fryer green beans including breadcrumbs, eggs, green beans, and flour.